eigenhombre/bask/README.md

+# bask

-Bare-bones parallel task runner.
+A minimal parallel task runner.
 Provide tasks as newline-separated commands.
 No pipes, comments, or anything fancy like that.

 Only prints `stdout` and `stderr` from tasks that fail.